 - Permission from your home Faculty (see your current academic advisor).

 - Please note, enrolling in courses the term prior to your intended start term in Math carries risk.
-If an offer of admission into Math is revoked then there can be consequences to your status in your home faculty.
+If an offer of transfer into Math is revoked then there can be consequences to your status in your home faculty.
 Students should speak with the Math internal transfer advisor as well as their home faculty advisor about the potential risks.

 - Internal transfer offers are sent to students’ campus email accounts.
 Please monitor your account regularly and respond to offers of admission promptly.